1. Is “squatting” illegal in Nevada?

 Unlawful reentry is a gross misdemeanor.

-Burglary (NRS 205.060) is entering a structure or vehicle with the intent to steal, assault, or commit a felony.
-It is not required that the defendant break in.
+Burglary (NRS 205.060) is entering a structure or vehicle intending to steal, assault, or commit a felony.
+The defendant does not need to break in.
 Burglary is a category B felony.

 Trespass (NRS 207.200) is defined as either: